awsdocs/aws-lambda-developer-guide/doc_source/API_DeleteEventSourceMapping.md

 ## URI Request Parameters<a name="API_DeleteEventSourceMapping_RequestParameters"></a>

-The request requires the following URI parameters\.
+The request uses the following URI parameters\.

  ** [UUID](#API_DeleteEventSourceMapping_RequestSyntax) **   <a name="SSS-DeleteEventSourceMapping-request-UUID"></a>
 The identifier of the event source mapping\.
+Required: Yes

 ## Request Body<a name="API_DeleteEventSourceMapping_RequestBody"></a>